JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

     - **`ReplaySubject`**: Cache the latest status of an order for quick access when switching between app views. #DONE
 3. **Chat Rooms for Waiting Customers**
 	## Fun - Let's get this done
     - **`combineLatest`**: Combine chat messages stream with user data (like profiles) to display enriched message information.
 I can implement a user status tracker to display whether the sender is online or not.
-We can track this by checking if the user has the page open, but websockets will most likely be required
+We can track this by checking if the user has the page open, but websockets will most likely be required #DONE
     - **`debounceTime` or `throttleTime`**: Manage user input for real-time features like 'typing...' indicators. #DONE
     - Loading spinner should only display above the messages themselves and not hide the already fetched messages.
     - **`catchError` and `retry`**: Implement error handling for chat connectivity issues, with retry logic for re-establishing connections.